enquiries@onlineprobate.co.uk

 1. Pecuniary vs Residuary gifts

-Leaving money to charity in your Will is straightforward, but it must be done correctly to ensure that your wishes are carried out and that your estate receives the tax benefits.
+Leaving money to charity in your Will is straightforward.
+However, it must be done correctly to ensure that your wishes are carried out and estate receives the tax benefits.
 When drafting or updating your Will, you can include specific instructions to leave a cash sum (called a ‘pecuniary legacy’), a percentage of your estate (a ‘residuary gifts’), or even a specific asset, like a property or shares.

 Residuary gifts are the recommended method for leaving charitable donations in wills.
-While cash sums depreciate over time, leaving a set percentage of your estate will raise in value and.
-This is the best way to ensure that your chosen charity benefits and your inheritance tax is kept to a minimum.
+While cash sums depreciate over time, leaving a set percentage of your estate will raise in value.
+This is the best way to ensure that your inheritance tax is kept a minimum.
+And, more importantly, that your chosen charity benefits.

 2. Name Your Charity

-It’s crucial that the charity is properly identified in your Will.
+It’s crucial to properly identify a charity in your will.
 I always recommend including the full registered name and charity number to avoid any confusion.
-Charities like LCH Charity the British Heart Foundation or Cancer Research UK are common, but you can choose any charity that’s registered with the Charity Commission.
+Charities like LCH Charity, St Giles Hospice, the British Heart Foundation or Cancer Research UK are common, but you can choose any charity that’s registered with the Charity Commission.

-If you’re unsure how to word this in your Will, consult your solicitor or will writing professional.
-At Online Probate Jane, our resident solicitor will look through all the details of our wills to ensure these details are correct.
+If you’re unsure how to word this in your Will, consult a professional will writer.
+At Online Probate, Jane – our resident solicitor will look through all the details of our wills.
+She works hard to ensure these details are correct.
 This way, your legacy is protected, and the tax savings are realised.

 Can Family Members Contest Donations in My Will?